Mosscare St. Vincent's Housing Group Limited (4857) - Regulatory Judgement: 26 November 2025

 Consumer – C1 – May 2025

-Following the publication of our regulatory judgement in September 2024, we engaged with Mosscare St. Vincent’s to understand how it was addressing the main issue identified during our inspection.
+A planned inspection, which completed in September 2024, concluded a first consumer grading of C2 for Mosscare St. Vincent’s.
+Following this, we engaged with Mosscare St Vincent’s to understand how it was addressing the main issue identified during our inspection.
 This related to a weakness in its understanding of the condition of its homes.
 Mosscare St. Vincent’s identified a need to improve its communications with tenants to enable it to gain access to more homes to carry out stock condition surveys, so that it could increase the proportion of its homes that had up-to-date physical inspections.

-Through our responsive engagement, we have assurance that Mosscare St. Vincent’s now has a better understanding of the condition of its homes from which it can identify the investment it needs to make to ensure tenants live in good quality, well maintained and safe homes.
-We have also seen evidence that Mosscare St. Vincent’s has changed the way it communicates with tenants regarding stock condition surveys.
-As a result, it has been able to undertake more surveys than in previous years.
+Through our responsive engagement in May 2025, we gained assurance that Mosscare St Vincent’s had developed a better understanding of the condition of its homes from which it is able to identify the investment it needs to make to ensure tenants live in good quality, well maintained and safe homes.
+We had also seen evidence that Mosscare St. Vincent’s had changed the way it communicates with tenants regarding stock condition surveys and, as a result, it was able to undertake more surveys than in previous years.
 Mosscare St. Vincent’s is using learning from this to improve its communications with tenants more generally.

-Our inspection in 2024 provided evidence-based assurance that Mosscare St. Vincent’s has appropriate systems in place to ensure the health and safety of its tenants in their homes and associated communal areas, including through its building safety programme.
-Mosscare St. Vincent’s provided appropriate assurance to demonstrate that it has a good understanding of its health and safety compliance, and activity to ensure compliance remained at 100%.
+Our planned inspection in 2024 provided evidence-based assurance that Mosscare St. Vincent’s has appropriate systems in place to ensure the health and safety of its tenants in their homes and associated communal areas, including through its building safety programme.
+Mosscare St. Vincent’s provided appropriate assurance to demonstrate that it has a good understanding of its health and safety compliance and activity to ensure compliance remained at 100 per cent.

 In relation to the Neighbourhood and Community Standard, we gained assurance through the previous inspection that Mosscare St. Vincent’s works with appropriate partners to deter and tackle anti-social behaviour and hate incidents in the neighbourhoods where it provides social housing.